stavskal/ADASYN/README.md

 ADASYN is a python module that implements an adaptive oversampling technique for skewed datasets.

 ### Dependencies
+* pip (needed for install)
+* scipy
 * scikit-learn
 * numpy

 ### Installation

-To use ADASYN you will need to clone this repository and install it running the following:
+To use ADASYN you will need to clone this repository and install it running the following :

     git clone https://github.com/stavskal/ADASYN.git
     cd ADASYN
-    python setup.py install
+    pip install -r requirements.txt

 Original paper can be found [here](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=4633969&url=http://ieeexplore.ieee.org/xpls/abs_all.jsp%3Farnumber%3D4633969)